captaincapsaicin/phission/README.md

 pip install msprime --no-cache-dir
 ```

-Then install the reset of the dependencies
+Then install the rest of the dependencies (this may take some time)
 ```
 pip install -r requirements.txt
 ```